google/graphicsfuzz/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-### GraphicsFuzz is a testing framework for GLSL and SPIR-V shader compilers.
+### GraphicsFuzz is a testing framework for graphics drivers.

 GraphicsFuzz can automatically find and simplify bugs in graphics shader compilers.
 It enables to generate, run and reduce test shaders.
-It currently operates on GLSL shaders, and uses glslangValidator and spirv tools to target SPIR-V.
+It currently operates on GLSL shaders, and uses glslangValidator and spirv-tools to target SPIR-V.

 **NB:** the **[GLSL reducer](docs/reduce.md)** is available as a **stand-alone** tool.